 Each college that a student applied to may also have additional forms to complete for scholarship and/or financial aid purposes.
-Students should check with each school they are applying to be sure they complete ALL paperwork needed.
+Students should check with each school be sure they complete ALL paperwork needed.

 How long will it take?

 FSA ID: 20 minutes